LinkonBSMRSTU/SceneKit-Fundamental/README.md

 # SceneKit-Fundamental
-An Introduction to SceneKit with Cube, Light and Plane.
+An Introduction to SceneKit with Cube, Light and Plane in iOS Application built with Swift.

 # iOS SceneKit Fundamental Application.